olsner/sedition/README.md

   run in a new thread
 * Inter-thread communications
 * Extended hold space, a key/value store extending the normal single hold space
-* Built-in optimizer and (eventually) compiler
+* Built-in optimizer and compiler

 This tries to be compatible with GNU sed, so it implements some GNU extensions and none of the added sedition features should interfere with GNU ones.

 ## Building and Getting Started

-* Install ghc (>= 8.0.2 for a working version of hoopl) and cabal-install, make sure they're in your PATH.
+* Install ghc and cabal-install, make sure they're in your PATH.
 * Install Haskell prerequisites: `./boot.sh`
 * Build with `make`

 The produced sed executable accepts the usual sed command-line options.
 (But not all of them are implemented yet.)

+## Compiling sed programs

+The compiler outputs C code that in turn needs to be compiled to an executable.
+(Integrating the C compilation into sedition is still TODO.)

+    ./sed -c [sed flags] -f foo.sed -o foo.c cc -o foo foo.c

+The compiled output currently requires the POSIX regexp API with support for the `REG_STARTEND` flag (a BSD extension, also supported by glibc).
+Eventually the regular expressions will be compiled into the C code with re2c or an internal regular expression compiler.

+Most sedition-specific features are still unimplemented in the compiler, e.g.
+IPC, forks and networking.
+Use the `-I` flag to sedition to disable IPC.

+To compile and run in one command, you can use the `runsed` wrapper script.

 ## Examples